0

 How to get here: Take the train to Basingstoke, then it's a short taxi ride to the winery.

-We love the wines from this vineyard (you may have tried their wines on the Grand Duchess boat run by the London Shell Co) and really enjoyed our own tour here a few years back.
-Their winery tours give a deep dive into the production of English still and sparkling wine, the opportunity to taste the award-winning range and buy bottles at cellar door prices.
-If all this makes you peckish, they can recommend a couple of great nearby pubs for a country lunch afterwards.
+Tucked down quiet country lanes, this award-winning wine producer offers private winery tours that give a deep dive into the production of English still and sparkling wine.
+There's the opportunity to taste the award-winning range and buy bottles at cellar door prices.
+If all this makes you peckish, they can recommend a couple of great nearby pubs for a country lunch afterwards as well as local glamping sites for an overnight stay.

 Find them on Instagram: @hattingleywines.